Shopping Links

 US DVD Review

-USM's old DVD set was minimal but a good deal--you got the entire series on two DVDs that come in a nice little outer slipcase.
+USM's original DVD set was minimal but a good deal--you got the entire series on two DVDs that come in a nice little outer slipcase.
 The discs feature fairly good video transfers (particularly considering the older source material), decent audio in both languages, a subtitle track, and nothing else.
 There aren't even any previews in the menus--just a chapter index.
 A minor annoyance was that the episodes were put together in the same way as the VHS tapes; that is, you only see the opening/ending credits after every 2nd or 3rd episode (although all the previews are there).
 They also lack Japanese casts, as usual for USM's early DVDs.

-The remastered "collector's series" version is an improvement, with a full compliment of extra features: Japanese promotional videos, an art gallery, meet the heroes, scripts, cast list and credits, comics, and more.
+The remastered "collector's series" version is an improvement, with a full compliment of extra features: Japanese promotional videos, an art gallery, "meet the heroes," scripts, cast list and credits, comics, and more.

-Content Guide
+Parental Guide

 Some violence, and generally serious situations putting it in at least the 10-up range, though I'd say 13-up.